cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 symbolic representations of constants.
 Using parameters lets you modify the values of constants without reconstructing the entire problem.
-When your parametrized problem is constructed according to *Disciplined Parametrized Programming (DPP)*, solving it repeatedly, for different values of the parameters, can be much faster than repeatedly solving a new problem.
+When your parametrized problem is constructed according to *Disciplined Parametrized Programming (DPP)*, solving it repeatedly for different values of the parameters can be much faster than repeatedly solving a new problem.

+You should read this tutorial if you intend to solve a :ref:`DCP <dcp>` or :ref:`DGP <dgp>` problem many times, for different values of the numerical data, or if you want to differentiate through the solution map of a DCP or DGP problem.

+What is DPP?
+^^^^^^^^^^^^
-DPP is a ruleset for producing parametrized DCP-compliant problems that CVXPY can re-canonicalize very quickly.
+DPP is a ruleset for producing parametrized DCP or DGP compliant problems that CVXPY can re-canonicalize very quickly.
 The first time a DPP-compliant problem is solved, CVXPY compiles it and caches the mapping from parameters to problem data.
 As a result, subsequent rewritings of DPP problems can be substantially faster.
 CVXPY allows you to solve parametrized problems that are not DPP, but you won't see a speed-up when doing so.

-Currently, only problems that are solved by conic solvers will see a speed-up with DPP.
+Currently, only problems that are solved by conic solvers (such as ECOS, SCS, and MOSEK), will see a speed-up with DPP.

 The DPP ruleset
 ^^^^^^^^^^^^^^^

-DPP is a subset of DCP, with mild restrictions on how parameters can enter expressions.
+DPP places mild restrictions on how parameters can enter expressions in DCP and DGP problems.
+First, we describe the DPP ruleset for DCP problems.
+Then, we describe the DPP ruleset for DGP problems.

+**DCP problems.**
 In DPP, an expression is said to be parameter-affine if it does not involve variables and is affine in its parameters, and it is variable-free if it does not have variables.
 DPP introduces two restrictions to DCP: